 Considered one of the most romantic Spanish cities located in southern Spain, Seville boasts endless charm.
 The capital of the Andalusian region boasts several UNESCO World Heritage Sites, incredible food and wines, stunning Moorish style architecture and pretty urban parks.

 Seville is a treasure trove to explore.
-You can saunter through the maze of narrow alleyways in the bohemian El Barrio de Santa Cruz neighbourhood, thereafter discover the stunning tile work on the buildings in Plaza de España.
+You can saunter through the maze of narrow alleyways in the bohemian El Barrio de Santa Cruz neighborhood, thereafter discover the stunning tile work on the buildings in Plaza de España.

 If you are into Game of Thrones, check out The Royal Alcazar of Seville, or what we know as ‘The Kingdom of Dorne’.
 The city also holds the largest Gothic church, The Cathedral of Seville, and the fourth largest cathedral, La Giralda, in the world.
 I highly suggest taking a tour to learn about the history of these magnificent structures.